ff-bifbox: A scalable, open-source toolbox for bifurcation analysis of nonlinear PDEs: Introduction

 \section{Introduction}

 Dynamical systems analysis is a powerful framework for gaining fundamental insight into the behavior of complex nonlinear systems.
 Through the systematic exploration of a model's phase space and the identification of its attractors, bifurcations, and other critical features, dynamical systems analysis has contributed deep phenomenological insights in many scientific fields and enabled revolutionary control strategies across diverse branches of engineering~\cite{strogatz_2018}.
-Much of this progress can be linked to the proliferation of open-source software like AUTO~\cite{doedel_1981,doedel_etal_2007} and MATCONT~\cite{dhooge_etal_2008} for numerical branch tracing and bifurcation analysis of generic, nonlinear ordinary differential equations (ODEs) and systems of nonlinear ODEs.
+Much of this progress can be linked to the proliferation of open-source software like AUTO~\cite{doedel_1981,doedel_etal_2007}, MATCONT~\cite{dhooge_etal_2008}, PyDSTool~\cite{clewley_etal_2012}, and CoCo~\cite{dankowicz_schilder_2013} for numerical branch tracing and bifurcation analysis of generic, nonlinear ordinary differential equations (ODEs) and systems of nonlinear ODEs.
 However, the extension of such packages, which are designed for dense and relatively compact equation systems, to sparse spatiotemporal systems described by nonlinear partial differential equations (PDEs) remains a substantial challenge.
 Indeed, discretized systems of PDEs posed on non-trivial domains often yield very large ODE systems with $\mathcal{O}(10^6)$ degrees of freedom or more, requiring specialized algorithms beyond the generalist tools already available for standard ODEs.

 In response to this challenge, a handful of open-source packages focused on PDE applications have been developed.
 For example, the pde2path~\cite{uecker_2021} and BifurcationKit.jl~\cite{veltz_2020} projects both offer comprehensive branch tracing and bifurcation analysis capabilities for smaller PDE systems on fixed meshes.
-Another notable package is LOCA~\cite{salinger_etal_2002}, now integrated as a subcomponent of NOX in the Trilinos project~\cite{trilinos-website}, which provides generic branch tracing capabilities for large-scale, parameter-dependent PDEs, but does not feature embedded bifurcation detection and analysis.
-There are also some excellent application-focused projects like StabFEM~\cite{fabre_etal_2019} and BROADCAST~\cite{poulain_etal_2023}, which implement functional tools for certain aspects of dynamical analysis of large-scale PDEs but lack a straightforward, consistent, and universal framework for parametric bifurcation analysis of generic PDEs.
+Another notable package is LOCA~\cite{salinger_etal_2002}, now integrated with the Trilinos project~\cite{trilinos-website}, which provides generic branch tracing and bifurcation analysis capabilities for large-scale, parameter-dependent PDEs.
+There are also some excellent application-focused projects like oomph-lib~\cite{heil_hazel_2006}, StabFEM~\cite{fabre_etal_2019}, and BROADCAST~\cite{poulain_etal_2023}, which implement practical tools for many aspects of PDE analysis but do not focus on a unified, scalable framework for parametric bifurcation analysis of large PDE systems.